Are you trying to help remote communities in America get access to healthcare?

 1. They prevent emergency room visits by providing a safe, non-emergency transportation option for clients

-A mobile medical unit prevents an estimated amount of 600 emergency room visits per year, according to the Mobile Health Map
+A mobile medical unit prevents an estimated 600 emergency room visits per year, according to the Mobile Health Map.

-They do this by bringing healthcare to individuals where they are–eliminating the need for them to find healthcare elsewhere, or not find any at all.
-People can get the healthcare they need before their health issues become an emergency.
+They do this by bringing healthcare to individuals where they are, eliminating the need for them to find healthcare elsewhere or not find any at all.
+People can get the healthcare they need before their health issues become emergencies.
 This is commonly referred to as preventative care.

 As a result, hospital resources (such as staff and equipment) continue to go toward those who need them the most, and individuals don’t need to travel long distances to get the help they need.